ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-abstract-data-types.md

 ## Abstract data types

 ::: TODO
+- Prio 1: shorten the section, move details to new ADT chapter 8
 - Prio 2: analogy with Java interfaces (see preliminaries)
-- Prio 3: update the text and examples in section Terminology
 :::

 Earlier, we introduced the term [data type]{.term}, which refers to a type along with a collection of operations for manipulating values of that type.